 Here’s a look at other movers and shakers of the week:

 Sarin has over three decades of industry experience in the telecom space and business.
 He serves on the boards of Cisco Systems, Accenture, Charles Schwab and Ola’s parent company, ANI Technologies.
 In his last role, Sarin was the CEO of Vodafone Group and was the driving force behind expansion into emerging markets like India, Turkey and Africa, grew the data and internet businesses globally, produced record revenues and profits with a market capitalization of over $150 Bn.

 At Ola Electric, Sarin with his experience of building global businesses and deep understanding of emerging markets, will help the company in its mission of electric mobility.

-Related Article: Movers And Shakers Of The Week [24-29 Dec]
+Related Article: Movers and Shakers Of The Week [29 July-3 Aug]

 Truecaller Appoints Sandeep Patil As MD, India

 Sweden-based caller ID app Truecaller has announced the appointment of Sandeep Patil as the managing director for its India operations, and will be part of the global management team.